CS3282 Schedule

 Thursday

-• Discussion about observations from the external project (to be done online)
+• Discussion about observations from the external project.

 Help to maintain a healthy supply of beginner-friendly issues: If you encounter small non-urgent issues (so called 'low hanging fruits'), it is best to leave them for future new contributors, because we expect several new contributors to join the project during the upcoming summer.